Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 Again, Tallis will pay half.
 Upon payment, Toolscrap will say that he'll send the mercenaries to the manor and they should arrive by late afternoon.

+## Three Old Ladies
+When the PC and Tallis return to the manor, they will see three ugly, old ladies standing at the gate.

+> You see three hideous old ladies standing in front of the front gate of the manor, talking amongst themselves.
+One is wearing a dark green dress, another is wearing red, and the third is wearing purple.
+As you approach them, they smile at you with missing teeth and moles on their cheeks.
+"Oh, hello!" says the one in purple.
+>
+> "We saw the post on the missives board and wanted to say hello," says the one in green.
+>
+> "Helena was a dear friend," says the one in red.

+## Scanning the Perimeter
-The following are brief descriptions of guards, which all use the same Manor Guard statblock in [[Appendix A]].
+The following are brief descriptions of the guards that arrive in the late afternoon, which all use the same Manor Guard statblock in [[Appendix A]].

 **Grott Haggard.** A strong dwarf with green eyes and a ginger beard.